 Weitzel, Elic M. (2021) Investigating overhunting of white-tailed deer (Odocoileus virginianus) in the Late Holocene Middle Tennessee River Valley.
 Southeastern Archaeology 40(1):1-19. [link]

 I am also working to better understand the ecological context of the initial domestication of native crops in interior eastern North America.
-This project tests the hypothesis that food production is a technological innovation that follows from economic intensification and reduced economic efficiency.
-To assess this, I have worked with several colleagues to analyze human population proxies, site location data, and animal bone remains from the southeastern and midwestern United States.
+This project tests the hypothesis that food production is a technological innovation that follows from economic intensification and reduced efficiency in the subsistence economy.
+To assess this, I am working with several colleagues to analyze human population proxies, site location data, and animal bone remains from the southeastern and midwestern United States.

 Weitzel, Elic M., Brian F. Codding, Stephen B. Carmody, and David W. Zeanah (2022) Food production and domestication produced both cooperative and competitive interpersonal dynamics in eastern North America.
 Environmental Archaeology 27(4):388-401. [link]